droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 Removing the picture from the wall reveals a hidden stone shelf containing a parchment scroll, a silver bracelet, a small block of white stone, a silver tablet, and a banner.
 In addition, the silver hilt of a rapier is nestled against a small hole in the mortar at the back of the compartment, though the blade appears to be concealed within the wall.

 The bracelet is carved to resemble a dragon biting its own tail, and is a *bracelet of warding*.
 The block of white stone, which bears the carving of a dragon’s head and is mounted on a leather cord, is an *amulet of knight’s passage*.
-The rapier, which has a silvered blade and a hilt carved with the images of tiny dragons, has the properties of a *moon-touched rapier* (<span class="citation">Xanathar's Guide to Everything, p.
-138</span>)
+The rapier, which has a silvered blade and a hilt carved with the images of tiny dragons, has the properties of an [Undead Scourge](https://2e.aonprd.com/Equipment.aspx?ID=1577)

-> [!item]+ **Bracelet of Warding**
+> [!item]+ **Bracelet of Warding - Level 8**
-> *Wondrous item, rare*
+> *Rare, Invested, Magical*
+> **Price**: 500 gp
 >
 > This bracelet has 3 charges.
-While wearing it, you can use a bonus action to spend 1 of its charges to cast the *sanctuary* spell (DC 15), or 2 of its charges to cast the *warding bond* spell with a range of 30 feet.
+While wearing it, you can use a spend 1 of its charges to cast the [Sanctuary](https://2e.aonprd.com/Spells.aspx?ID=266) (DC 20 Will save), or 2 of its charges to cast the [Share Life](https://2e.aonprd.com/Spells.aspx?ID=1669) spell.
 >
 > You can cast one of these spells as a reaction in response to an enemy attacking a creature within range.
 If you do, you must spend an additional charge, and the spell must target the attacked creature.
-When cast in this way, the spell's effects end at the start of your next turn.
 >
 > The bracelet regains 1 expended charge daily at dawn.
 If you expend the bracelet's last charge, roll a d20.
 On a 1, the bracelet loses its magical properties.

 > [!item]+ **Amulet of Knight’s Passage**
 > This carved block of white stone is a key that allows passage through the gatehouse at Tsolenka Pass.
 If a creature presents the stone to the <span class="citation">T3.
 Curtain of Green Flame (p.
 157)</span>, the curtain is suppressed for 1 minute.
 While the curtain is suppressed in this way, the petrified **vrocks** described in <span class="citation">T2.
 Demon Statues (p.
 157)</span> don’t animate or attack.
 >
 > The scrutiny of an *identify* spell reveals only that the block is a key of some kind, though not what for.

 The tablet, which bears a copy of the oath of the Order of the Silver Dragon, reads as follows: